SoftUni-Internal/interactive-content/EN/02-Objects-and-Classes/03-Classes.md

 We will only be able to access this class by the **variable name**.

-As a result, we can leave the class itself either with, or without a name - as shown above.
+As a result, we can leave the class itself either with or without a name - as shown above.

 [/slide]

 [slide hideTitle]
 # Hoisting

-In JavaScript, we can use variables and functions before they are declared, if you use the `var` keyword:
+In JavaScript, we can use variables and functions before they are declared, if we use the `var` keyword:

 ```js live
 favoriteGame = 'Rise of the Tomb Raider 🎮';